longpractice/linux_kernel_index/mm/p.md

 ## _PAGE_EXECUTE
 a flag in superfluous bit in PTE entry.
 Specify whether a normal user process is allowed to execute the machine code in the page

+## parse_early_param()
+routine used in setup_arch() in start_kernel().
+It concentrates on arguments like mem=XXX, highmen=XXX, or memmap=XXX arguments.
+The administrator can overwrite the size of available memory or manualy define memory areas if the kernel calculates an incorrect value or is proved with a wrong value by the BIOS.
+This option is only of relevance on older computers. highmem= permits overwriting of the highmen size value detected.
+It can be used on machines with a very large RAM configuration to limit available RAM size - as it sometimes yields performance gains.

+## persistent mapping

 ## __pgprot
 this data type holds addtional bits in an PTE entry